cybersamx/go-recipes/README.md

 * [String](string) - strings and characters in Go.
   * [Unicode](unicode) - basic unicode representation and usage.
 * [Web](web) - recipes for using the web.
-  * [JWT](web/jwt) - a recipe that shows the handling of simple web form submission and a simple authentication using JWT. produces a simple web form using html/template and handling of form submissions.
+  * [JWT](web/jwt) - a recipe that shows the handling of simple web form submission and a simple JWT-based authentication using the `dgrijalva/jwt-go` package.
-  * [HTML template](web/html-template) - a recipe that shows server-side web content rendering using Go's `html/template` package.
+  * [HTML template](web/html-template) - a recipe that shows server-side web content rendering using the `html/template` package.
-* [Webhook](webhook) - a simple webhook implemenation.
+* [Webhook](webhook) - a simple webhook implementation.

 Other somewhat Go-related recipes: